This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-Overall, jambalaya shouldn’t be mushy or runny and filled with a variety of meat and veggies.
-In my recipe, I like to add diced tomatoes, chopped celery, sliced onion, diced chicken breasts, sliced andouille sausage, frozen shrimp, and a host of creole seasoning for the perfect taste.
+A great jambalaya should be thick and flavorful—not mushy or runny—and packed with a variety of meats and vegetables.
+My recipe features diced tomatoes, chopped celery, sliced onion, diced chicken breast, andouille sausage, frozen shrimp, and a blend of Creole seasonings for a bold, savory taste!

 - Chicken Breast: You’ll only need 1 boneless skinless chicken breast to cut into bite-sized pieces.
 I like to cut the boneless chicken breast halves into cubes to make it easier.